Fansub: Legal and ethical issues

-Recently, a few titles such as Street Fighter Alpha: Generations were prelicensed, meaning that they were released simultaneously in Japan and North America, in an effort to negate the need for fansubs.
-However, some fansubbing of such titles still occurs, as some people prefer fansubs over commercial releases.

-Fansub opposers claim that Japanese licensors have reportedly grown discontent with fansubbers because the ease of access with which their works are obtained has begun to affect foreign licensees' willingness to license a series, as evidenced by the Western market's sharp drop in new acquisitions in 2005.
-They also suggest that anime fans in Japan have reportedly begun to turn to English fansubs which often appear days after a show's release, affecting sales in their home market.
-Indeed, Japanese companies have banded together to form JASRAC, a copyright holders' rights company, which has frequently taken YouTube to task for providing content which domestic Japanese viewers often use, which includes fansubs, as seen on their official site.
-A growing anti-fansub stance has been taken by US distributors, as seen in Geneon and ADV's comments at the State of the Industry Panel at Anime Boston, as well as recent comments by Matt Greenfield of ADV Films at Anime Central:

-"Answering a fan question on how ADV perceives the threat and challenge presented by fansubbers, Matt answered that while fan subtitling is hurting the industry both in the US and in Japan, 'the industry has to learn and adapt to new technology, and has to find ways to work around it.'"

 Legal action

 In 1999, Ryuta Shiiki, a former representative of SPE Visual Works Inc. sent a letter to a fansub distribution group to take down the illegal copies of the anime Rurouni Kenshin, because a company that was interested in the rights of said series notified the Japanese company about the illegal distribution of it.
 The group complied and the series was pulled from distribution.
 This is the first legal action via a cease-and-desist letter against a fansub in the United States.

 In 2002, Hideaki Hatta, president of Kyoto Animation, sent a letter to a fansub group requesting the stop of illegal distribution of the anime OAV Munto.
 The fansub group complied and the distribution stopped.
-This is the first legal action via a cease-and-desist letter against the fansubbing of an anime title not available outside Japan.
-However, time later, it was confirmed that Central Park Media licensed the title in the United States.
+This was the first legal action via a cease-and-desist letter against the fansubbing of an anime title not available outside Japan.
+However, it was later confirmed that Central Park Media licensed the title in the United States.